Where to Find Sun, Surf, and Seafood on the Jersey Shore

 • Location: Cape May

-• Come for: Victorian charm and beaches equally loved by families and surfers
+• Come for: Victorian charm and beaches loved by families and surfers

-With the second highest concentration of Victorian homes in the U.S. after San Francisco, the more than two miles of beach of Cape May combine historical and picturesque.
-For an aerial perspective, take in the shoreline from the top of the Cape May Lighthouse, which is a rare place on the East Coast where you can catch both the sunrise and sunset.
-Après-beach activities include trolley tours, bird watching, visits to the Harriet Tubman Museum, or dining at Beach Plum Farm.
+With the second-highest concentration of Victorian homes in the USA after San Francisco, Cape May also has more than two miles of historical and picturesque beaches.
+For an aerial perspective, take in the shoreline from the top of the Cape May Lighthouse, the rare place on the East Coast where you can catch both the sunrise and sunset.
+Après-beach activities include trolley tours, bird-watching, visits to the Harriet Tubman Museum, or dining at Beach Plum Farm.

 Where to stay

-With roots back in 1894, the Inn of Cape May has become a favorite for vacationers for generations, and is particularly aglow after a 2022 refresh.
-Another option is the Beach Club on Madison Avenue, which debuted its rebranding in March 2024 as an adults-only boutique hotel.
+With roots back in 1894, the Inn of Cape May has become a favorite for vacationers for generations, and it’s particularly aglow after a 2022 refresh.
+Another option for anyone who wants some kid-free time is the adults-only Beach Club on Madison Avenue.

 With two decades of experience, travel and pop culture journalist Rachel Chang is an Afar, Condé Nast Traveler, and Travel + Leisure contributor.
 The solo travel advocate is a reluctant runner (but four-time marathoner) and dumplings addict.